MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/saved-views.md

 3. Select **More** and then **Pin as default**.

 > [!NOTE]
-> - If the view is specific to one or more legal entities, it will become the default view for those legal entities.
+> - If the view is specific to one or more legal entities, it becomes the default view for those legal entities.
-> - If the view is global, it will become the default view for legal entities that do not have a legal-entity specific default view defined.
+> - If the view is global, it becomes the default view for legal entities that don't have a legal-entity specific default view defined.

 Alternatively, when you create a new view (by using the **Save as** action), you can make that new view the default view by setting the **Pin as default** option before you save the view.